playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <!-- tabs:end -->

-This is a particularly useful feature of components.
+This is a handy feature of components.
 It allows you to reuse aspects of your structure (and styling + logic, but I'm getting ahead of myself) without repeating yourself.
 It allows for a very DRY architecture where your code is declared once and reused elsewhere.

 > That stands for "Don't repeat yourself" and is often heralded as a gold standard of code quality!